At the time of this writing, my body is on the mend since my knee surgery and blood clot last March, 2021.

 When I finish a training session, I always have more left in the tank.
 And that's exactly where you want to be as you train in your 40s and beyond.

 For nutrition, I feel the carbs need to get lower as we age, especially if you want to lean out.
-Keep the protein high AND, get that heart pumping.
+Keep the protein high AND moderate your carbs, get that heart pumping.
 Do this through walking, hiking, biking and be mindful of heavy impact on the joints.

 You can follow Bodyweight Bodybuilding if you're needing a break from the weights, and you'll feel better than ever before.
 Going all in on a calisthenics program helps you lean out because bodyweight training is much tougher if you're carrying excess body fat.

-This week I was short on time, my training session was 12 rounds of this Bodyweight Bodybuilding:
+This week I was short on time, my training session was 12 rounds of this Bodyweight Bodybuilding routine:

 A) Mixed Grip Pull Ups